microsoft/nni/docs/en_US/Compressor/Pruner.md

 We implement a guided heuristic search method, Simulated Annealing (SA) algorithm, with enhancement on guided search based on prior experience.
 The enhanced SA technique is based on the observation that a DNN layer with more number of weights often has a higher degree of model compression with less impact on overall accuracy.

-1. Randomly initialize a pruning rate distribution (sparsities).
+- Randomly initialize a pruning rate (sparsities) distribution.
-2. generate perturbation
+- While current_temperature < stop_temperature:
-3. Perform fast evaluation on the perturbation
+    1. generate a perturbation to the current distribution
-4. accept the perturbation according to the performance and probability, if not accepted, return to step 2
+    2. Perform fast evaluation on the perturbated distribution
-5. cool down, current_temperature <- current_temperature * cool_down_rate
+    3. accept the perturbation according to the performance and probability, if not accepted, return to step 1
-6. repeat step 2~5 while current_temperature > stop_temperature
+    4. cool down, current_temperature <- current_temperature * cool_down_rate

 For more details, please refer to [AutoCompress: An Automatic DNN Structured Pruning Framework for Ultra-High Compression Rates](https://arxiv.org/abs/1907.03141).